 What Types of Industry Events Does Learning Lab Promote?

 As a community platform, Learning Lab endeavors to help the development community connect to knowledge and to each other, including through promotion of industry-related, public events.
-Learning Lab welcomes Industry Event page submissions publicizing events open to the general public.
+Learning Lab welcomes Event page submissions publicizing events open to the general public.
+Events with a registration fee will not be accepted.
 Please keep in mind that approval of submissions may take up to three weeks, and the Learning Lab Team may not be able to approve a submission in time for the event date.

 What if I have Additional Questions?